 You don't have to remodel everything in your home, which means your budget can fit what you need to do.
 If you've only been in your home for a few years and have a mortgage, the home's equity may be minimal.
 As a result, you wouldn't get much profit from selling your home.
-Deciding whether to renovate your current home or buy a new one isn't easy.

-Request cost estimates for the remodeling project and then determine the fair market value of the finished project.
+To make an informed decision, it's important to request cost estimates for the remodeling project and then determine the fair market value of the finished project.

 If the new selling price exceeds the cost of renovations, the decision may be obvious.